myself379/GildedRose-PHP-PHPUnit/README.md

 Feel free to make any changes to the updateQuality method and add any new code as long as everything still works correctly.
-However, do not alter the Item class or Items property as those belong to the goblin in the corner who will insta-rage and one-shot you as he doesn't believe in shared code ownership (you can make the updateQuality method and Items property static if you like, we'll cover for you).
+However, do not alter the Item class or Items property (in the constructor) as those belong to the goblin in the corner who will insta-rage and one-shot you as he doesn't believe in shared code ownership (you can make the updateQuality method and Items property static if you like, we'll cover for you).

+_hint: You can move the Items property around as long as the arguments are intact._

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its